jucian0/posts/building-forms-in-reactjs.md

 ### Creating a hook useValidation

-First of all I will create a folder called Hooks in the root of application `Hooks/useValidation`, inside the folder I will create a file called `index.js`.
+First of all, I will create a folder called Hooks in the root of application `Hooks/useValidation`, inside the folder I will create a file called `index.js`.
-Inside this file we just need to put part of our code, `validate` function, useEffect hook, and the errors state.
-Finally we return an object with the error state.
+Inside this file, we just need to put part of our code, `validate` function, useEffect hook, and the error state.
+Finally, we return an object with the error state.

 ```javascript
 import React, { useState, useEffect } from "react";